PRESLAYSA WILLIAMS

 Describe a typical day for Preslaysa, the writer?

 I’m also checking social media and my email in the daytime.
-In the evening, I’m able to return back to focused writing time.
-And then I go to sleep!
+In the evening, I’m able to

 I just discovered you are also Preslaysa Edwards, actress?
 Give us scoop!